Is making homemade pie crust intimidating? We teach you step by step how to make pie crust with our perfect pie crust recipe that is light and flakey!

 - 1 Egg (beat with a fork before adding to dough mixture)

-2. Beat the Egg before adding it to the dough mixture.
+- Beat the Egg in a bowl until it is fluffy before adding it to the dough mixture.

-3. Add the Vinegar and cold water and then mix together with your clean hands just enough to combine.
-It should still be lumpy.
+- Add the Vinegar and cold water and then mix together with your clean hands just enough to combine.
+It should still be lumpy and contain coarse crumbs.

-5. Flour a smooth flat surface and your rolling pin.
+- Add one of the pie dough balls onto a smooth flat lightly floured surface and your rolling pin.

-6. Roll out pie dough into a very thin round pie crust.
+- Roll out pie dough into a very thin round disc pie crust.
 I like to roll it out onto a sheet of wax or parchment paper with some sprinkled flour.
 If you have trouble with the pie dough sticking to your roller, dust it with more flour.

 *You can also add another sheet of wax paper on top of the dough and roll out your crust between the layers of wax paper.